Key points at a glance

 - An ineligible activity would have a known outcome

-- Companies in the construction sector can use Nifty Forms, backed by PwC, ensure their claim is compliant
+- Companies in the construction sector can use Nifty Grants, backed by PwC, ensure their claim is compliant

 Innovation in the building and construction industry